 By contrast, if you went with the main alternative to a members’ voluntary liquidation — dissolution, or striking off — the money you receive will only be treated as a capital distribution up to £25,000.

 In our example, you’re getting £150,000.
-Because this is more than £25,000, it’s treated as income and, so, isn’t eligible for business asset disposal relief.
+Because this exceeds £25,000, it’s treated as income and is therefore not eligible for business asset disposal relief.
 Instead, you’ll need to pay dividend tax at your marginal rate.

 While a members’ voluntary liquidation is more tax efficient, it’s also expensive and time-consuming.
 So it only makes sense if your company has significant retained profits.